salvogendut/symcmd-settime/README.md

 - Network daemon by Prodatron (SymbiosiS)
 - Net4CPC drivers by d_kef
 - SymbOS by Prodatron
-- Time client implementation by Claude (Anthropic) with sbognann
+- Time client implementation by Claude (Anthropic) with salvogendut

 ## References